 - 15 The following principles underpin the provisions in this policy and have been adopted by the University to govern the way it processes Personal Data: - a) Principle 1: Lawfulness, Fairness and Transparency Personal data shall be processed lawfully, fairly and in a transparent manner in relation to the data subject.
 This means, the University must tell the data subject what processing will occur (transparency), the processing must match the description given to the data subject (fairness), and it must be for one of the purposes specified in the applicable data protection regulation (lawfulness). - b) Principle 2: Purpose Limitation Personal data shall be collected for specified, explicit and legitimate purposes and not further processed in a manner that is incompatible with those purposes.
 This means the University must specify exactly what the personal data collected will be used for and limit the processing of that personal data to only what is necessary to meet the specified purpose. - c) Principle 3: Data Minimisation Personal data shall be adequate, relevant and limited to what is necessary in relation to the purposes for which they are processed.
 This means the University must not store any personal data beyond what is strictly required. - d) Principle 4: Accuracy Personal data shall be accurate and kept up to date.
 This means the University must have in place processes for identifying and addressing out-of-date, incorrect and redundant personal data. - e) Principle 5: Storage Limitation Personal data shall be kept in a form which permits identification of data subjects for no longer than is necessary for the purposes for which the personal data is processed.
-This means the University must, wherever possible, store personal data in a way that limits or prevents identification of the data subject. - f) Principle 6: Integrity and Confidentiality Personal data shall be processed in a manner that ensures appropriate security of the personal data, including protection against unauthorised or unlawful processing, and against accidental loss, destruction or damage.
-The g) Principle 7: Accountability - The data controller shall be responsible for, and be able to demonstrate compliance.
+This means the University must, wherever possible, store personal data in a way that limits or prevents identification of the data subject.

+- f) Principle 6: Integrity and Confidentiality Personal data shall be processed in a manner that ensures appropriate security of the personal data, including protection against unauthorised or unlawful processing, and against accidental loss, destruction or damage.
+The University must use appropriate technical and organisational measures to ensure the integrity and confidentiality of personal data is maintained at all times. - g) Principle 7: Accountability - The data controller shall be responsible for, and be able to demonstrate compliance.
 This means the University must demonstrate that the six Data Protection Principles above are met for all personal data for which it is responsible.